You’re never getting rid of your blackheads – and here’s why you shouldn’t!

 They aren’t blackheads!
 And therefore – you can’t just squeeze them out.
 In some cases, anyway.

 If they aren’t blackheads, most likely they are sebaceous filaments.
 A natural part of you that belongs to your skin.
 They are a tiny collection of sebum and dead skin cells around a hair follicle.
 Some people have perfect skin and they aren’t visible but with some skin types, like oily skin, they are visible and can be mistaken for blackheads.
+If you’re not sure where your skin sits, my beauty therapist’s guide to skin types can help.

 I have sebaceous filaments.
 A lot of them.
 I have some blackheads too – but it’s important to spot the difference.

-Blackheads versus sebaceus filaments – what’s the difference?
+Blackheads versus sebaceous filaments: what’s the difference?

 Sebaceous filaments look almost the same but they have grey, brown or yellowish head.
 And as I said – they are a natural part of your skin.
 They are smaller, but they can be bigger too if the pore is enlarged.
 When you squeeze them out, you can see sebum coming out, but it’s not necessarily as solid as a blackhead.
 And it doesn’t necessarily come out in one piece.
 And here’s what’s important: no matter how many times you extract them, they always come back.
 That’s how you know.
 Isn’t that kind of a relief?

-Here is my skin in it’s all glory in HD: Sebaceous filaments, enlarged pores, blackheads, closed comedones and an oily but dry skin.
+Here is my skin in all its glory in HD: sebaceous filaments, enlarged pores, blackheads, closed comedones and an oily but dry skin.
 All that brown spotting is sebaceous filaments AKA my pores.

 Sebaceous filaments are a natural part of your skin

 Okay – so you may have a skin where there are brown spots all over your face and you can’t get rid of them.
 And you just have to live with it.
-This is most likely the case – so you should prepare for that and embrace your looks anyway..
+This is most likely the case – so you should prepare for that and embrace your looks anyway.

 (And I am with you on this one ’cause I don’t have the perfect skin and will never have that.
 It’s okay too, pal.
 We don’t need to be perfect!)